sheethalmjacob/calendar-modular/README.md

 ## UI Requirements
 - Clean structured app
-- has a quirky ditto as the mascot
+- has a quirky pokemon ditto as the mascot